 Each college or university that offers online psychology doctoral programs sets its own admissions criteria, so it's important to check with the psychology department or a graduate admissions advisor to ensure that your application has all its necessary parts.
 Here's a short list of some common requirements:

-Doctoral programs typically require applicants to have a master's degree, but some Ph.D. or Psy.D. programs will accept those with just a bachelor's.
+Doctoral programs typically require applicants to have a master's degree, but some Ph.D. or Psy.D. programs can accept those with just a bachelor's.

 Years one and two